dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 </figure>

-This _feels_ like it would work, but actually doesn't, because `revert-layer` does only resets styles for the particular elements matched by its selector.
-This reset the entire property for that element, it does not prevent inheritance for an arbitrary descendant.
+This _feels_ like it would work, but actually doesn't, because `revert-layer` only resets styles for the particular elements matched by its selector.
+This resets the entire property for that element, it does not prevent inheritance for an arbitrary descendant.

 The correct usage would be: